dancfc84/Project_1/readme.md

 - Everytime a line is removed the score, and lines cleared is updated.
 If you get the top score this is updated as soon as you surpass it.
 The level is linked to how many rows you have cleared.

+- When a piece is spawned at the top of the grid which overlaps another piece the game ends

 ## Screenshot of Final Product